axyn45/comp9727-25t2/project/project-design-draft.md

 ### 1.3 Delivery of Recommendation

+When a user requests recommendations, the system will generate several candidate sets:

+- Collaborative Candidates: Based on the user's embedding, find games whose embeddings are most similar.
+This provides personalized, "serendipitous" recommendations.
+- Content-Based Candidates: Based on a user's recently played or viewed game, find games with similar metadata.
+This provides transparent, "similar to X" recommendations.

+Then the candidate sets are then combined into a single list.
+A machine learning model (like a simple logistic regression or a more complex model like Gradient Boosted Trees) can be used to rank this list.
+Features for this ranking model would include:

+- The collaborative filtering score
+- The content-based similarity score
+- The game's global popularity (from playtime data)
+- The game's community sentiment (from reviews)
+- The game's novelty or release date

-Ideally we're going to build a Web UI that allows gamers to interact with the system[^1].
-Gamers will be presented with 10-20 games as tiles on the webpage, each with basic information displayed like game title, category/tags and overall rating (if applicable).
-By clicking on the tile, user can see the full description and some reviews (if applicable) of the game.
+We're planning to build a Web UI that allows gamers to interact with the system[^1] and access the recommendations.
+Gamers will be presented with 10-20 games as tiles on the webpage (refresh the page to get more recommendations), each with basic information displayed like game title, category/tags and overall rating (displayed as scores, more on that later).
+By clicking on the tile, user can see the full description and reviews (if applicable) of the game.

-[^1]: This is not guranteed and maybe replaced by a text-based simulated solution.
+[^1]: This is not guranteed and may be replaced by a simulated solution.

 ### 1.4 Simulating User Inputs

-With the web-based interface mentioned before, we can capture behavioral traits from the user to refine our recommendation.

-While browsing games, a user may be given the basic information, such as the name, developer, price and category of a title.
-If a user would like to know more on a specific game, they may click the title and jump to the profile page of the game.
-The clicking action indicates that the user showed interest in this game, meaning it would be sensible to make more precise and personalized reommendation based on the current game title.
-This action will be logged and sent back to the backend to update/improve the model.

-Besides browsing and clicking, a user may also add games into wishlist if the title is appealing.
-This will give the wishlisted games a high weight for future recommendation, meaning games similar to the ones in the wishlist have a higher chance to be faved by the player.
+There are two major types of user interaction we are considering to use for training:

+**Explicit Interaction**

+1. Ratings/Reviews: The star ratings or thumbs up/down are the strongest explicit signals.
+This data (from the mock australian_user_reviews.json) directly informs the user's profile and can be used to fine-tune the recommendation models.

+2. Wishlist: Adding a game to a wishlist is a powerful signal of future purchase intent.
+It can be used to tune recommendations towards items the user is already considering.

+**Implicit Feedback**

+1. Playtime: This is the most important implicit signal.
+High playtime on a game strongly reinforces a user's preference for its genre, tags, and general characteristics.
+The system should weigh playtime heavily when updating user profiles.

+2. Clicks and Views: Clicking on a recommended game and spending time on its page is a positive signal.
+Ignoring a recommendation is a weak negative signal.
+This data is used to re-rank recommendations in near real-time.

 ### 1.5 Updating Model